AlpacaTravel/react-map-gl-alt/README.md

 * Expose project/unproject to use mapbox-gl-js mercator opposed to separate instance (Done)
 * Use Immutable and mapbox-gl-js-style-spec for diffStyles (Done)
 * Use setData for geojson sources (Done)
-* API similar to current react-map-gl MapGL object props (Done)
+* API support for current react-map-gl MapGL wrapper props (Done)
 * Support for all current Uber overlays (In Progress)
 * Support for width/height 100% etc (In Progress)
 * Provide a separation for managing viewport interactions (Done)
 * Provide an example controlled viewport interaction component (To Do)
+* High Code Coverage (In Progress)

 ## Overview